matfire/TorVision/README.md

 - [x] read magnet links and info hashes
 - [x] select file to play if more than one are found
-- [x] save downloaded files one torrent is completed
+- [x] save downloaded files once torrent is completed

 ****